JTKlemmensen/EasyNetwork/README.md

 ![Image of EasyNetwork Logo](https://i.imgur.com/kfECXD0.png)

-EasyNetwork abstracts most network code(event handlers, serialization, encryption, etc.) to using a few very simple attributes.
+EasyNetwork simplifies the process of making client and server applications by abstracting most network code(event handlers, serialization, encryption, etc.).
+It is very unit test friendly.

 ### Why
-When working with Socket code directly or most other network libraries, code can quickly become messy and contain too much boilerplate code which makes it harder to read and therefore much harder to maintain
+When working with Socket code directly or most other network libraries, code can quickly become messy and contain too much boilerplate code which makes it harder to read and therefore much harder to maintain.

  ### Quick start